Sydney-Informatics-Hub/hello-nextflow/docs/session1/05_inputs.md

 Without this, Nextflow will throw an error.

-The `Channel.of` channel factory can be used to create a channel containing a greeting.
+The `Channel.of` channel factory can be used to create a channel containing a greeting:

 ```groovy
 greeting_ch = Channel.of('Hello world!')
 ```

-The `greeting_ch` channel can then be supplied to `SAYHELLO()` process within the workflow block.
+The `greeting_ch` channel can then be supplied to `SAYHELLO()` process within the workflow block:

 ```groovy